LiuYX-Skio/isolate_easy_pool/README.md

 provides the ability for multitasking parallelism.
 However, its use is relatively complex, and the process of creating and destroying Isolation is cumbersome, which may burden performance.<br/>
-&ensp;To address this issue, this plugin encapsulates an efficient thread pool based on Isolate, which includes configurable core thread counts and task waiting queues.
+&ensp;&ensp;To address this issue, this plugin encapsulates an efficient thread pool based on Isolate, which includes configurable core thread counts and task waiting queues.
 After entering the pool, tasks will first attempt to retrieve and execute from idle threads.
 If all core threads are busy, new tasks will be added to the waiting